 Interior Design B.S.

-If you are interested in learning physical environment design through a multidisciplinary lens, the Interior Design B.S. degree may be a good fit for you.
-It is a highly structured CIDA accredited program, at the forefront of sustainability, that focuses on state-of-the-art methods to train students to enter the design profession.
+If you are interested in learning to design physical environments through a multidisciplinary lens, the Interior Design B.S. degree may be a good fit for you.
+It is a highly structured CIDA accredited program, at the forefront of sustainability, that focuses on state-of-the-art methods to prepare students to enter the interior design profession.

 Faculty members emphasize collaboration and the creative use of technology to prepare students for their careers.
-Your mentors come from a wide range of design disciplines and possess a broad experience of the design fields, including interior design, architecture, landscape architecture, fine art, graphic design, and information design.
+Our professional experience and scholarly interests cover a broad range of design—from interiors and buildings to information design and objects to fine art.

 CIDA Accreditation